btnguyenPersonal/edit/tasks.md

 - change jumpList to last edit instead of last jump??

+- fix centering screen when j or k on wrapped line

+- fix visual going up and indenting repeated

+- fix diff function for huge files (look at vim, rope, other stuff)

 ## BRAINSTORMING

 - what about ertwq as camera keys?? they could be the exact same as starcraft, maybe?? would be able to get rid of completely all parody, think about consequences: